Wednesday, March 11 | Thought Leadership, Value-based Care

 First, let’s level-set on what this critical function means.
 Technically, utilization management is the process of aligning a clinical condition with evidence-based criteria to support medical necessity.
 In other words, it means placing individuals in an accurate care setting based on their needs.
 Strong utilization management has a clear tie-in to value-based care, in addition to revenue cycle stability.

-A strong utilization management program can help facilitate that care is delivered at the right level, for the right duration and with the right clinical support -- allowing your organization to both protect your revenue and provide patients with the correct access to care.
+An effective utilization management program helps support care delivery at the right level, for the right duration and with the appropriate clinical support — allowing your organization to protect revenue while providing individuals with appropriate access to care.

 Using Utilization Management as a Lever to Advance Value-Based Care